Wondering what to pack for a cruise? These 29 cruise essentials have been deemed “absolute must have accessories” from our amazing community.

 #10 – Binoculars

-This is a must have cruise item for those scared of pirates.
+This is a must have cruise item for all of those scared of pirates.
 Or more likely, for those just interested in sightseeing from the ship.
 Check out other ships, the shore line, your port, or some passing sea creatures.
-This is absolutely essential for those wondering what to pack for a cruise to Alaska!
+This is absolutely essential for Alaska itineraries!

 #8 – Towel Clips